 I don't own these characters.
 Sunrise does.

 Natsuki was taken from her sleep by the sound of the phone ringing.
 The noise sent a jolt to her brain, but she did not wake up with a shock.
-She frowned, reluctant to give up such a wonderful sleep, but she knew that she had to.
-She groaned a bit in protest, the sound getting somewhat lost in her pillow as she buried her head in the soft headrest, but that did not stop the phone from ringing.
-She suspected that she was going to have to answer it.
+She frowned, reluctant to give up such a wonderful sleep, but she knew she had to.
+She groaned a bit in protest, the sound getting somewhat lost in her pillow as she buried her head in the soft headrest, but that did not stop the phone.
+She suspected she would have to answer it.

 "Kruger," Natsuki spoke into the phone receiver in a scratchy, groggy tone while rubbing her eye with her free hand.